 Your age, medical and treatment history, level of pain and mobility are all factors.
 Your orthopedic doctor will also want to take a look at what’s happening inside your knees with the help of X-rays and MRIs.
 This is so important because surgery isn’t always the best next step.
 Plus, timing your knee replacement right can help you maximize post-surgery benefits.

-If you and your surgeon determine it’s time for a knee replacement, then the prep work begins.
+If you and your surgeon determine it’s time for a traditional or robotic-assisted knee replacement, then the prep work begins.

 Step 2: Prepping you for knee replacement surgery